All Products

 Resource Access Management:Overview of role-based SAML SSO

-Role-based single sign-on (SSO) with SAML 2.0 allows users from your corporate identity provider (IdP) to access Alibaba Cloud by assuming a Resource Access Management (RAM) role.
-This method enables you to manage user identities centrally in your IdP without having to create and manage individual RAM users in Alibaba Cloud.
+Role-based single sign-on (SSO) with SAML 2.0 lets users from your corporate identity provider (IdP) access Alibaba Cloud by assuming a Resource Access Management (RAM) role — without requiring individual RAM user accounts for each person in your organization.
+This lets you manage user identities centrally in your IdP.

 How role-based SAML SSO works

-Federated users can access Alibaba Cloud resources through the console or programmatically through the APIs.
+Federated users can reach Alibaba Cloud resources through the console or by calling APIs directly.

 Console access